 Believe you have a clear understanding of the customs broker.
 If you have any questions, feel free to leave a comment below.

 We are JingSourcing, a leading sourcing agency in China.
 We are committed to sourcing and arranging the best transportation options.
-We can provide the best solution to any problem sourcing from China.
-Just CONTACT US.
+And we maintain good relationship with lots of reliable custom brokers.